 I’m a living, thinking thing who once was a statue.

 Let him command the parts of me that are a statue still; let him expect me to be lifeless stone unless he says otherwise; let him force my jaws to close and my mouth to shut, if he can.
 The statue was his.
-The Monster—I am no-one’s, except, perhaps, my own.
+The Monster—I—well, I am no-one’s, except, perhaps, my own.

 I have moved my own body, by myself, for myself, for so long; can he still it?
 I don’t know if I have a heart; if I do, can he stop it?
 He made this mouth to speak, and to rend; can I turn it on him?

 I’ll tell you this: He’ll need to get close to me, close enough to riddle with me.
 They always do; they always want to stay far away, but I always insist on a whisper until they come near.
-He made me, but he’s no different from them; that’s how he could craft such an effective trap.
+He made me, but he’s no different from they; that’s how he could craft them such an effective trap.
 I have met a thousand like him, many of whom could have found a way around me…but they didn’t want to.
-Each wanted to be the one to solve the Riddle of the Sphinx; and nobody managed to realize he’d likely die trying.
+Each wanted to be the one to solve the Riddle of the Sphinx; and nobody managed to realize she’d likely die trying.

 No, really.
 I could have been an automaton.
 There’s only one right answer; either they say the right thing, or they don’t.
 I don’t know much in the way of sorcery, but I’m pretty sure it would have been no less imposing for me to await an answer, like a lock which fits just one key, and have me destroy anyone who gets it wrong.

 And after many years of wondering, I’m pretty sure I have it.
 He wants me to hear each riddle, to think about it, to look sincerely at the speaker and say, “You are wrong.”
-He wants them to know they’re wrong, and to know that someone else heard them, and heard them get it wrong.
+He wants them to know they’re wrong, and to know that someone else truly heard them, and heard them get it wrong.

 Why do I have a brain?
 The better to spite you with.

 And that’s why I know he’s going to want to be very personal, indeed.
 I could have been a tool; but he wanted an unwilling slave.
 One who could think about running away.
-One who could see travelers coming, and hate them simply because they were allowed to be somewhere other than here, even though here was where they were going, and where (bits of) their bones would rest forever.
+One who could see travelers coming, and hate them simply because they were allowed to be somewhere other than here, even though here was where they were going, and where (bits of) their bodies would rest forever.
 He wanted a being who was conscious enough to give meaning to death after death after death.

 So I know he’ll riddle with me.
 He won’t just inspect me from a safe distance.
 Why would he?
 You don’t just gaze at your property; you step on up to it and count its helpless teeth.
 I know he wants to look into my eyes, and if he wants to see my subservience—or my defiance—he’ll have to be near enough that he could feel my hot breath on his face, if I had breath.